Stenhouse Testimony to Blast RI Innovates as “Illegitimate” at House/Senate Hearings

 401.429.6115 | email@example.com

-About the Center The nonpartisan RI Center for Freedom & Prosperity is Rhode Island’s premiere free-enterprise research and advocacy organization.
+The nonpartisan RI Center for Freedom & Prosperity is Rhode Island’s premiere free-enterprise research and advocacy organization.
 The nonprofit Center is funded entirely by private tax-deductible donations and never accepts public funding.
 The mission of the 501-C-3 organization is to return government to the people by opposing special-interest politics and advancing proven free-market solutions that can transform lives by restoring economic competitiveness, increasing educational opportunities, and protecting individual freedoms